What is GenLayer? [Basics-Part I]

 Conclusion

-In this article, you have explored the reason for why GenLayer is building a new blockchain, how it’s leveraging AI with Intelligent Contracts and the consensus mechanism Optimistic Democracy.
+In this article, you have explored the reason for why GenLayer is building a new Intelligent Blockchain, how it’s leveraging AI with Intelligent Contracts and the consensus mechanism Optimistic Democracy.

 Ready to dive deeper into GenLayer and explore how this new consenus mechanism works in depth?